 \subsection{Submission format}

-Each team is required to submit their results in an EMAIL with the following structure to \href{mailto:ask.misahub@gmail.com}{ask.misahub@gmail.com}. \begin{itemize} \item The email should contain: \begin{itemize} \item Challenge name and Team name as the SUBJECT LINE. \item Team member names and affiliation in the BODY OF THE EMAIL. \item Contact number and email address in the BODY OF THE EMAIL. \item A link of the github repository in public mode in the BODY OF THE EMAIL. \item A link of their report on any open preprint server of their choice (ArXiv, Authorea, BioRxiv, Figshare etc) in the BODY OF THE EMAIL. \item Generated excel sheet (in xlsx format) as an attachment. \end{itemize} \item The github repository in public mode should contain the following: \begin{itemize} \item Developed code for training, validation, and testing in .py / .mat etc in readable format with comments. \item Stored model, associated weights or files \\(optional). \item Any utils or assets or config. or checkpoints. \end{itemize} \end{itemize}
+Each team was required to submit their results in an email with the following structure to \href{mailto:ask.misahub@gmail.com}{ask.misahub@gmail.com}. \begin{itemize} \item The email should contain: \begin{itemize} \item Challenge name and team name as the SUBJECT LINE. \item Team member names and affiliations in the BODY OF THE EMAIL. \item Contact number and email address in the BODY OF THE EMAIL. \item A link to the github repository in public mode in the BODY OF THE EMAIL. \item A link to their report on any open preprint server of their choice (ArXiv, Authorea, BioRxiv, Figshare, etc.) in the BODY OF THE EMAIL. \item Generated Excel sheet of the predicted train, validation, and test dataset (in xlsx format) as an attachment. \end{itemize} \item The github repository in public mode should contain the following: \begin{itemize} \item Developed code for training, validation, and testing in .py or .mat, etc. in readable format with comments. \item Stored model, associated weights or files \\(optional). \item Any utils, assets, or config. or checkpoints. \end{itemize} \end{itemize}